vazaha-nl/mastodon-api-client/README.md

 Coding style is enforced using `php-cs-fixer`.

 ```

 # check only, no modifications will be made
 composer check-style

 # fix all files if possible
 composer fix-style

 ```

+## Bugs, issues, questions?

+Please open an issue on GitHub, or mail me directly at lennart@vazaha.nl.

 ## License